 31: 9-18 David’s troubles made him a man of sorrows.
 In this he was a type of Christ, who was experienced in brokenness.
 David recognized that his afflictions were deserved by his own sins, but that Christ suffered for us.
 David’s friends did not dare to give him any help.

 Let us not think that it is strange if so abandoned, but we assure a friend in heaven that he will not fail.
-God will be sure to ask and dispose of all the best, to all those who commit their spirits also in his hand.
-The time of life is in the hands of God, to lengthen or shorten, make bitter or sweet, according to the design of his will.
+God will be sure to ask and bless them with all the very best, to all those who commit their spirits also in His hand.
+The time of life is in the hands of God, to lengthen or shorten, make bitter or sweet, according to the design of His will.

 Verse for December 8, 2020